Understanding Country of Residence for Immigrants

 Alicia will need to report the U.S. as her country of residence when filing immigration papers, tax returns, or other legal documents in the U.S.

-Immigrant on a Work Visa
+Example #2: Immigrant on a Work Visa

-Carlos, originally from Mexico, moves to the U.S. on an H-1B work visa.
+Carlos, originally from Mexico, moved to the U.S. on an H-1B work visa.
 He has a job in the U.S. and spends most of the year working there.
 However, he still maintains an apartment in Mexico, where his family resides, and plans to return there after a few years.

 Even though Carlos maintains his home in Mexico, his country of residence for the time being is the U.S., as he lives and works there most of the year on a temporary visa.